SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ---

 This guide picks up where the [User Tutorial](/docs/3-getting-started/user-tutorial/) left off.
 In that previous guide we showed you how to start up your local VM, create studies, experiments, and samples, associate an input file with a sample, and then launch a workflow to process that file.
-This process is the same generic process we use at OICR to analyze samples from fastq to, eventually, annotated variants.
-In this production system the workflows are fairly complex (they include branching and looping) and we string multiple worklfows together (output of one as input for the next) using <kbd>deciders</kbd>.
+These workflows can be complex (they include branching and looping) and in future tutorials you will see how to string multiple worklfows together (output of one as input for the next) using
+<kbd>deciders</kbd> for automation.

-The next step presented in this tutorial is to create a workflow of your own based on the HelloWorld that comes bundled with the VM.
+In this tutorial the focus is on creating a workflow of your own based on the HelloWorld that comes bundled with the VM.
 In theory you could use either a local VM or an Amazon instance to follow the tutorial below but in our case we will base it on the local VM.

 ## By the End of This Tutorial